HotBot: Sale of domain name

 In October 2016, Lycos sold the Hotbot.com domain name for $155,000 to an unnamed buyer.
-Afterwards, the HotBot domain became home to an unrelated shopping search site, ending the 20 year history of the original site.
+Afterwards, the HotBot domain became home to an unrelated shopping search site, ending the 20-year history of the original site.

 In April 2018, the domain was put under new ownership and became an unrelated privacy-focused search engine.

 As of 2020, the HotBot domain is controlled by a VPN company based in Seychelles.

+In 2023 the aforementioned VPN company pivoted to offering an AI based web-search feature, inspired by however not officially affiliated with the domain's original usage in 1996.